Teragron/Driftboss-AI/README.md

 - As it can be seen from Excel Datasheet, the network does not give convincing scores.(The Epoch here means game)
 ![excel](https://user-images.githubusercontent.com/54573938/132591690-36f1f8f8-d588-46e2-9399-d16d40c571f6.JPG)

-- The Score has been calculated with (Average of 10 Games)/(Standart Deviation)
+- The Score has been calculated with (Average of 10 Games)/(Standart Deviation).
 ![image](https://user-images.githubusercontent.com/54573938/132591091-9680fa04-1a48-475d-8cf3-183f8b4e1b9d.png)

+## Conclusion
+- Displaying the detected edges and adding the distance between the detected edge and the center of the car and using this as another parameter may give better results.
+- Due to the delay in response during data creation, the corresponding frame can be labeled incorrectly.